badboy/fnordig.de/_posts/2022-01-31-how-we-ship-ios-libraries.md

 Go to "Build Settings" and search for "Library Search Paths".
 It probably has the path to file in there right now for both `Debug` and `Release` builds.
 Remove that one for `Debug`, then add a new row by clicking the small `+` symbol.
-Select any matcher, e.g. `Any Driverkit`.
-It doesn't matter what value you give it.
+Select the `Any Driverkit` matcher.
-We will manually modify that entry next.
+It doesn't matter which matcher you choose or what value you give it, but when we overwrite this manually in the next step I'll assume you chose `Any Driverkit`.
 Do the same for the `Release` configuration.

 Once that's done, save your project and go back to your project directory.
-We will modify the project configuration to have Xcode look for the library based on the target it is building for[^2].
+We will modify the project configuration to have Xcode look for the library based on the target it is building for[^3].
 Open up `ShippingRust.xcodeproj/project.pbxproj` in a text editor, then search for the first line with `"LIBRARY_SEARCH_PATHS[sdk=driverkit*]"`.
 It should be in a section saying `/* Debug */`.
-Remove that line and add 3 new ones:
+Remove the `LIBRARY_SEARCH_PATHS` line and add 3 new ones:

 ```
 "LIBRARY_SEARCH_PATHS[sdk=iphoneos*][arch=arm64]" = "$(PROJECT_DIR)/target/aarch64-apple-ios/debug";